-Just as in step two, process principles such as participation, accountability and transparency should also be assessed in the context of the budget and broader fiscal policy.
+Just as in step two, process principles such transparency, access to information, participation, and accountability should also be assessed in the context of the budget and broader fiscal policy.
 The budget formulation process should be judged on the extent to which information on budgets is available and accessible to citizens through the principles of participation, non-discrimination, transparency and accountability.
 It is still the case in some countries that governments draw up budgets in secrecy with no public participation and no proper approval process from the legislature.
 A useful tool in this exercise is the Open Budget Survey, produced every two years by the International Budget Partnership, which scores countries on the extent to which their national budgets meet standards of transparency and accountability.
 Similarly, evaluating efforts the state has made to address constraints that hinder the collection of tax revenue, such as closing financial loopholes or prosecuting tax evaders, is essential in giving force to the principles of accountability and transparency.
-The Tax justice Network's financial secrecy.
+The Tax Justice Network's financial secrecy index is a useful source of information about countries whose systems encourage legal and financial secrecy.